mariojaspers/QuicksightAthena01/README.md

 <br/>![alt text](/images/TopCustomersResults.PNG)<br/>

 ## Breakout 2 - Discover Instacart Data
 In this section, we will break out and follow the same instructions, but while loading data from another public source, Instacart.
-Instacart company that operates as a same-day grocery delivery service.
+Instacart is a company that operates as a same-day grocery delivery service.
 Customers select groceries through a web application from various retailers and delivered by a personal shopper.
 Instacart has published a public datasource to provide insight into consumer shopping trends for over 200,000 users.
-Data [Instacart in May 2017](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2) to look at Instcart's customers' shopping pattern.
+Data [Instacart in May 2017](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2) to look at Instacart's customers' shopping pattern.
 You can find the data dictionary for the data set [here](https://gist.github.com/jeremystan/c3b39d947d9b88b3ccff3147dbcf6c6b)

 - Source s3 bucket: **s3://royon-customer-public/instacart/**
 - Database: **labs**